Course Outline

 - Network topology

-- The number of layers
+- Number of layers

-- The direction of information travel
+- Direction of information flow

-- The number of nodes in each layer
+- Number of nodes per layer

-- Training neural networks with backpropagation
+- Training neural networks via backpropagation

 - Deep Learning